 The most popular pet owned in the UK is a dog, with nearly 25% of the population owning one.
-However, many owners are unaware of the potential consequences that can flow from owning a dog, and being accused of failing to keep that dog under control.
+However, many owners are unaware of the potential consequences that can follow from owning a dog.
+Being accused of failing to keep that dog under control can lead to Dog Control Orders, and in the worst case a move to have the dog destroyed.

-The police can apply to a Magistrates court for an order that a person keep a dog under proper control, or for an order that a dog be destroyed, if a dog is not kept under proper control, and is dangerous.
-This is a civil complaint, and although as it is heard in a Magistrates Court, it is often wrongly said to be criminal.
+If a dog is not kept under proper control and is considered dangerous, the police can apply to a Magistrates court for an order.
+The Dog Control Order may require that a person keep a dog under proper control, or an order that your dog be destroyed.
+This is a civil complaint, and although it is heard in a Magistrates Court it is often wrongly said to be criminal.

 The police can apply for such an order in the following circumstances: